-In 2020, 2019 and 2018, JPMorgan Chase granted long-term share-based awards to certain employees under its LTIP, as amended and restated effective May 15, 2018.
-Under the terms of the LTIP, as of December 31, 2020, 67 million shares of common stock were available for issuance through May 2022.
+In 2021, 2020 and 2019, JPMorgan Chase granted long-term share-based awards to certain employees under its LTIP, as amended and restated effective May 15, 2018, and subsequently amended effective May 18, 2021.
+Under the terms of the LTIP, as of December 31, 2021, 83 million shares of common stock were available for issuance through May 2025.
 The LTIP is the only active plan under which the Firm is currently granting share-based incentive awards.
 In the following discussion, the LTIP, plus prior Firm plans and plans assumed as the result of acquisitions, are referred to collectively as the "LTI Plans," and such plans constitute the Firm's share-based incentive plans.